top of page

 • Lack of clear regulations on identity marking for insect-producing and processing companies.

-How safe is it to eat insect meal and insect fat?
+EU Commission: How safe is it to eat insect meal and insect fat?

 In January 2023, the EU Commission felt compelled to refer to the Food and Agriculture Organization of the United Nations (FAO) in a statement via Twitter, which had found in various studies “[...] that insects are a very nutritious and healthy food source with a high content of fat, protein, vitamins, fibre and minerals” (11).